 For SNAP Users

-Trying to stay healthy on a budget can seem difficult for anyone, especially if you’re a SNAP beneficiary.
+Trying to stay healthy on a tight budget can seem difficult.
 We’ve put together these useful resources and tips to make living and eating well easy for you.

 USDA Resources for SNAP Clients